Wednesday, February 29, 2012

 Cinder was an imaginative start to what will be a four book series known as The Lunar Chronicles.
 While the plot is complicated but interesting, there are many similarities to the first Star Wars movie story line; a prince in distress with an android carrying a secret message that must be accessed and a young girl who has a knack for mechanics, adopted by people she hardly knows, drawn into a crisis of potential planetary war against a cruel dictator with special powers!
 All of this is superimposed on the Cinderella fairy tale, with its potential to be a love story.

-Because there was so much to be developed in this first book, the setting of the dystopian worlds (two of them, Earth and Moon), the plot which is quite complicated, and introduction of many important characters, Cinder, is somewhat weak on depth of characterization but long on action and description.
+Because there was so much to be developed in this first book, the dystopian world building (Earth and Moon), the complicated story, and introduction of many important characters, Cinder is somewhat weak on depth of characterization but long on action and description.

-However, it sets the stage well for the next book, which hopefully will let us see more about the complicated and conflicted characters both Kai and Cinder seem to be.
+However, it sets the stage well for the next book, which hopefully develop the complicated and conflicted characters both Kai and Cinder seem to be.
 This series promises either to be very very good, or a hot mess of characters and plot lines.
 Fans of twisted fairy tales will love Cinder!

 Book Details